Heat Pump Assistance Program

 Note: We will not share any of your personal or financial information with your landlord.

 The HPAP is designed to understand the effects of electrification on low-rise residential homes in Toronto.
 As such, we require access to your energy data through Green Button's Connect My Data® feature and your full name, residential address, email and phone number so we can contact you and determine your eligibility.
-The collected information is only visible to us, our research collaborators and our service provider, CLEAResult.
+The collected information is only visible to us, our research collaborators and our service provider, CLEAResult Canada.
 This information is handled in accordance with our Privacy Policy.

 During the pre-inspection visit, a contractor will confirm that you’ve completed and signed the necessary paperwork and have you complete a survey.
 They'll then guide you through the process and show you how to use the Green Button Connect My Data® feature to share your energy data with us.